-Using the carpet cost calculator you can add in a certain amount of waste to make sure you have budgeted enough space for your carpet.
+Using the carpet cost calculator, you can add a certain amount of waste to make sure you have budgeted enough space for your carpet.
 Carpet is usually measured in square feet or square yards.

-Tip: When you are measuring a room, make sure to measure up to the middle of the doorway.
+Tip: When you measure a room, make sure to measure up to the middle of the doorway.
 This will hide the seams of the carpet under the door.

-Depending on who you use and where you are in the country they cost of installing carpet can range.
-Many companies sub-contract out the carpet installation meaning they aren’t the companies employees but a separate company.
+Depending on who you use and where you are in the country, the cost of installing carpet can range.
+Many companies sub-contract out the carpet installation, meaning they aren’t the companies employees but a separate company.

-From our experience, every carpet installers price can range.
-Plus there are additional costs based on your personal situation.
-Things like tearing up old carpet, moving furniture and stairs can all factor into the cost of your carpet installation.
+From our experience, every carpet installer’s price can range.
+Plus, there are additional costs based on your personal situation.
+Things like tearing up old carpet, moving furniture, and stairs can be all factor into the cost of your carpet installation.
 That’s why we give you an area in the carpet cost calculator to enter in the full cost of the installation separately.

-The installers fee will be based on their labor which is per square foot (and distance if you live in a zip code further away than the travel area) or man hours on the project.
-Those to things together (carpet cost and labor costs) make up their total carpet installation cost.
+The installer’s fee will be based on their labor per square foot (and distance if you live in a zip code further away than the travel area) or person-hours on the project.
+Those two things together (carpet cost and labor costs) make up their total carpet installation cost.
 Typically a professional installation will add $1-$2 per square foot.

 Ways to cut costs on your carpet installation

-1) Remove all extra items from the area you want carpeted.
+1) Remove all extra items from the area you want to be carpeted.

 This can mean taking the furniture out of the room and placing it somewhere else.
 It can also mean storing these items elsewhere during the install.
 Carpet installers are much happier when they arrive at a job and don’t have to be movers.